Pet Diagnostic Tools in Old Chatham, NY

 • Abdominal fluid

 Just as with any other advanced diagnostic service in human and veterinary medicine, many diagnoses begin with a physical wellness exam.
-If your pet has been exhibiting any abnormal physical or behavioral changes, or if you’d like to learn more about our pet diagnostic services, give us a call to schedule an appointment.
+If your pet has been exhibiting any abnormal physical or behavioral changes, or you’d like to learn more about our pet diagnostic services, call us to schedule an appointment.
 We’ll let you know what, if any, type of diagnostic test is necessary, depending on our findings.
+Call us at (518) 417-4254 to schedule an appointment.